AI, Authenticity & Storytelling: Top Takeaways from PRSA’s Global Conference

 I’ve been to five in-person conferences this fall, and each one has opened my eyes in new ways.
 In our digital-first world, showing up still matters.
 Streaming podcasts or watching lectures doesn’t replace face-to-face connections.
 At ICON, I made new LinkedIn connections, narrowly missed my doppelganger and had meaningful real conversations.
 Zoom can’t replace that.

-Jonathan Rhudy, APR will celebrate his 30th year in PR in 2025, and he loves seeing the growth of the field, especially with all the PRSA members.
+Jonathan Rhudy, APR will celebrate his 30th year in PR in 2025, and he loves seeing the growth of the field, especially with all the PRSSA members from colleges and universities.